National and international networks

 Coming from Québec and Jerusalem, they are particularly attuned to the importance and richness of cultural identity and history as a predominant narrative in their artistic visions, as their communities struggle to define their place in the wake of globalism.
-Interstices therefore aims to set up activities to foster encounters, sharing, writing and studio exploration between Jerusalem and Montréal artists, and encourage visits of the city and its artistic and cultural spaces.
-The exchanges will necessarily be influenced by each city’s artistic, political, economic, and social differences.
+Interstices therefore aims to set up activities to foster encounters, sharing, writing, and studio exploration between Jerusalem and Montréal artists, and to encourage visits of the city and its artistic and cultural spaces.
+The exchanges are necessarily influenced by each city’s artistic, political, economic, and social differences.

-Tangente and c.a.t.a.m.o.n are happy to keep initiating opportunities for dialogue between artists who soon will come from a variety of cultural backgrounds.
+Tangente and c.a.t.a.m.o.n are happy to initiate opportunities for dialogue between artists who come from a variety of cultural backgrounds.

 - Jerusalem: Or Ashkenazi, Ruby Eidelman, Ido Feder, and Sophia Krantz.